Free Discontinuity Regression: With an Application to the Economic Effects of Internet Shutdowns: Statistical Properties

 \subsection{Data-Driven Choice of Hyperparameters by SURE}

-Theorem \ref{thm:ident} establishes that the solution to the population problem \eqref{eq:main_problem} estimates the correct jump locations and sizes as $\lambda$ grows for fixed $\nu$.
-In finite samples, the optimal choice of hyperparameters depends on the data.
-Therefore, we now provide a data-driven foundation for this choice.
+While Theorem \ref{thm:ident} establishes that the population estimator recovers the true jump locations and sizes as $\lambda$ grows for fixed $\nu$, optimal hyperparameter choice in finite samples depends on the data.
+We select $\lambda,\nu$ by minimizing Stein's unbiased risk estimate (SURE) \citep{stein1981estimation}, which provides an asymptotically unbiased estimate of mean-squared error under Gaussian errors.

-We pick $\lambda,\nu$ to minimize Stein's unbiased risk estimate (SURE) \citep{stein1981estimation}, which under some regularity conditions is an asymptotically unbiased estimate of the mean-squared error (MSE) of the true function $f(x)$.
-In the image processing literature, SURE has recently been applied to a variety of settings, including the classical (non-convex) Mumford-Shah problem \citep{lucas2022hyperparameter}.
-The benefit of using SURE for hyperparameter selection in our setting is that it has lower computational and data requirements compared to other methods such as cross-validation.